CSE237SP2022/project-sodi-alameddine-xie-asthana/README.md

 Java Guessing_Game.java
 ```

 NOTE: Commits were made during and after the peer review class to meet the standards specified by Professor Shook.
 This repository reflects those changes.
-This note was left in the interest of transparency (there are changes in here that Professor Shook consider not part of iteration 1 because they were committed after the peer review class)
+This note was left in the interest of transparency (there are changes in here that Professor Shook might consider not part of iteration 1 because they were committed after the peer review class)